 Dried herbs and spices

 Have you ever looked in the “world foods” section of the supermarket?
 They often have huge bags of rice for really good value.
-If you eat a lot of rice then this is amazing value.
-It lasts well and usually has a great use by date on it too so do take a look.
+If you eat a lot of rice then this is an amazing value.
+It lasts well and usually has a great use-by date on it too so do take a look.